 - Apple iOS mobile devices (iPad, iPhone and iPod)

 - other (wearable or ubiquitous technologies) subject to project themes and supervision

 Having chosen a platform the students may propose a project or select from a list of research projects provided by the supervisors for each device.

-The project is expected to be innovate and use the features of the mobile device as an integral part of the application.
-The students will need to justify why the application needs to be a native application on the device rather than merely a web service.
+The project is expected to be innovative and completed/polished by the end of the course.
+The use the core features of the mobile technologies as well as social elements are encouraged.
+Unless agreed with the supervisor, the application is expected to be a native application on a target platform.

 Teaching Methods (additional text)

-Student will form groups of 3-4 with a strong encouragement to create a multidisciplinary team of students from programming and media focused degrees.
+Student will form groups of 3-4 with an encouragement to create a multidisciplinary team: a mix of students from programming and media focused degrees.
 Student will receive course supervision from the course coordinator as well as additional supervision from faculty with experience with the chosen platform.
-The groups will be expected to submit regular progress reports and will receive feedback on their progress.
+The groups will be expected to track their progress through version control and issues tracking system and provide regular progress reports.

 Form(s) of Assessment